 - When making the rhubarb syrup, substitute 1 cup of strawberries for 1 cup of rhubarb for a strawberry rhubarb martini.

 - Use lemon juice instead of lime.

-- To make the martini, combine vodka, lime juice, and ice in a shaker.
-Shake until frosty and serve in a martini glass.
-Garnish with lime.
+- Combine vodka, rhubarb syrup, lime juice, and ice in a shaker.
+Shake until frosty.

 - Rim the martini glass by running a lime wedge around the rim of the glass, then dip the rim into the granulated sugar.

 - Pour the martini into the glass and garnish with the lime wheel (if using).